Skip to main content

 Transcripts

-Transcripts are usually formatted as a downloadable document, most commonly in Word format.
+Transcripts are commonly formatted as downloadable documents, most often in Microsoft Word or PDF format.

 Difference Between Audio and Video Transcripts